jainayush975/Brick-Breaker/README.md

 ####Additional Features
-  * Added sound features to make game more fun.
+  * Added sound features to make game more interesting.
   * Colour changing Bonous Bricks which makes game interesting.
   * Customizable bricks falling speed to make game fun for all.
   * Moving the buckets with the help of mouse.